 D-1 PROCEDURE

-D-1.1 Pack the specimens loosely in a desiccator of suitable size containing methyl alcohol and keep them for 24 h (or longer) at room temperature.
+Pack the specimens loosely in a desiccator of suitable size containing methyl alcohol and keep them for 24 h (or longer) at room temperature.
 In the meantime, make another desiccator ready by sterilizing it with methyl alcohol vapour for a period of 12 h at room temperature.
 Transfer the specimens from the first desiccator to the second desiccator with a pair of sterile tongs in a sterile chamber/environment.
 Connect the second desiccator to a vacuum pump through a cotton wool filter and exhaust the desiccator at room temperature for 6 h to remove traces of methyl alcohol.
 Bring the pressure in the desiccator to the atmospheric pressure by slowly letting in air through the cotton-wool filter.

 ANNEX E